MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/application-access.md

 ## Guidance - Centralize Application Identities on Azure AD

-While migrated workloads may continue to use Active Directory identities, or existing identity platforms such as custom LDAP directories, modernization of these workloads should leverage Azure AD.
+While migrated workloads might continue to use Active Directory identities, or existing identity platforms such as custom LDAP directories, modernization of these workloads should leverage Azure AD.

 Centralizing application identity management with Azure AD provides a unified solution that improves security, reduces cost, and helps ensure compliance.